-In assessing progress of an eel management plan, the assessor will seek evidence from the relevant agencies to identify whether there is credible progress with the majority of management actions.
+In assessing progress of an eel management plan (EMP), the assessor will seek evidence from the relevant agencies to identify whether the fishery or applicant fishermen have made credible progress with the majority of management actions.
 For an Aspiring score, over 50% of actions must be in place or achieving good progress.
 For a Responsible score the minimum is 75%.